rx-angular/rx-angular/libs/state/README.md

 There are plenty of solutions available for managing state on a **global level** (Akita, NgRx, NgXs, ...).
 All of them **not targeting** managing state on **component level**.

-Thats where `RxState` comes into place.
+That's where `@rx-angular/state` comes into place.
 The **intuitive API** specifically designed for managing **component state**, **automatic subscription handling** and **lifecycle integration** making `RxState` the **perfect fit** for handling **component state** in Angular.